 Drawing from 25 years of experience and a wealth of research on effective STEM education, youth development, and civic engagement we have created a tool, the Community Action and Problem-Solving Process, that combines the hands-on education that young people need to understand environmental issues with the civic experience they need to engage in civic action.

-The result is young people who have experience solving environmental problems through civic means – and a commitment to continue that effort.
+The result is young people who have experience apply STEM concepts to develop solutions to community problems.
+They then use that knowledge as they starting point for a civic action project.
 Our strategy is to focus on three levers of change:

 In 2017, Earth Force surveyed a broad range of education agencies and found that though are all interested in project-based education, few schools have been successful in implementing that model.
 To fill this need Earth Force has developed a school support program that includes educator professional development, capacity building for schools, and implementation planning at the school district level to support school systems as they incorporate civic-based action projects into their STEM education programs.